Optimal Self-Stabilizing Mobile Byzantine-Tolerant Regular Register with bounded timestamp: Concluding remarks

 \section{Concluding remarks}

-We proposed a self-stabilizing regular register emulation in a network where both arbitrary transient faults and mobile Byzantine faults can occur, and where processes and Byzantine agent moves are decoupled.
-Our solution improves the existing work considering mobile Byzantines faults~\cite{BDPT16c,BDP16} in several key aspects: \emph{(i)} it is the first self-stabilizing regular register implementation in round-free synchronous communication model, and\emph{(ii)} it uses bounded timestamps from the $\mathcal{Z}_5$ domain.
-All these improvements have no additional cost with respect to the number of replicas that are necessary to tolerate $f$ mobile Byzantine processes: that is, our solution is optimal with respect to established lower bounds ~\cite{BDPT16c}.
-Additionally, the convergence time of our solution is upper bounded by $3\Delta+T_{5write()}$, where $T_{5write()}$ is the time needed to execute five \emph{complete} $write()$ operations, each $write()$ operation completing in finite time.
+This paper proposed a self-stabilizing regular register emulation in a distributed system where both transient failures and mobile Byzantine failures can occur, and where messages and Byzantine agent movements are decoupled.
+The proposed protocol improves existing works on mobile Byzantine failures~\cite{BDPT16c,BDP16,BDPT17} being the first self-stabilizing regular register implementation in a round-free synchronous communication model and to do so it uses bounded timestamps from the $\mathcal{Z}_{13}$ domain to guarantee finite and known stabilization time.
+In particular, the convergence time of our solution is upper bounded by $T_{10write()}$, where $T_{10write()}$ is the time needed to execute ten \emph{complete} \op{write} operations.
+Contrary to the $(\Delta S, CAM)$ model, $(\Delta S, CUM)$ model required to design a longer \op{maintenance} operation (that lasts $2\delta$ time).
+As a side effect, also the \op{read} operation completion time increased and it has a direct impact on the size of the bounded timestamp domain that characterize the stabilization time.
+However, it is interesting to note that all these improvements have no additional cost with respect to the number of replicas that are necessary to tolerate $f$ mobile Byzantine processes and our solution is optimal with respect to established lower bounds.

 An interesting future research direction is to study upper and lower bounds for \emph{(i)} memory, and \emph{(ii)} convergence time complexity of self-stabilizing register emulations tolerating mobile Byzantine faults.
+Nevertheless, interesting is the study of optimal \op{maintenance} solutions.